-The very mention of the coming festivals fills one with the urge to look their best.
-It's the time of celebration, with numerous functions to attend to with friends and families and rejoice the grandeur of the Maa.
+The very mention of festivals fills one with the urge to look their best.
+It's the time of celebration, with numerous functions to attend to with friends and families and rejoice the grandeur of the season.
+Wearing your best outfits is sometimes not enough, if you do not have the flawless skin to complement it.
+Fortunately, not all is lost as yet.
 I believe in the famous quote, "a thing of beauty is a joy forever," not only in how we beautify ourselves but in our surroundings too.

-For this year's festivities, I have selected some of my secret and most exotic recipes to make you resonate like the goddess herself.
-So start early and discipline your beauty regime like a prayer to be recited every day.
-Here they are -
+For this year's festivities, I have selected some of my secret and most exotic recipes to make you beam from within.
+So start early and discipline your beauty regime and you are sure to see results.
+Remember, persistence is key.

 1. Gold Mist